-Next up, you will be asked to set up your backends.
+Next up, you will be asked to set up your load-balancing backends.
 This consists of selecting the appropriate SDN Private network and adding at least one backend with attached Cloud Servers.

 When done, click the Next button again to continue to the last section.

 In the final part of the Load Balancer configuration, you can select the load balancing algorithm as well as create the frontend configurations to manage incoming connections.